gparraMstr/censys-assessment/README.md

 ![alt text](image-1.png)

 1. User Interaction: The browser sends a search query via the UI App, initiating a `GET` request to backend proxy (`http://localhost:5001/api/fetchSearchResults`).
-2. Secure Proxy Communication: The UI App forwards the request to the Proxy, which securely translates it into a `POST` request to the Censys REST API (`https://search.censys.io/api/v2/hosts/search`), including API_SECRET and API_ID for authentication.
+2. Secure Proxy Communication: The UI App forwards the request to the Proxy, which securely translates it into a `POST` request to the Censys Search REST API (`https://search.censys.io/api/v2/hosts/search`), including API_SECRET and API_ID for authentication.
 3. Data Retrieval: The Censys API responds with a JSON payload containing a list of hosts, protocols, and a cursor for pagination, which the Proxy relays back to the UI App.
 4. Results Display: The UI App renders the results in the browser and displays a “Load More Results” button if additional pages are available.
 5. Pagination Workflow: On clicking “Load More Results,” the UI App fetches the next page using the cursor, appends new results to the existing list, and repeats the process until all results are loaded.